JuliaPy/PythonCall.jl/docs/src/faq.md

 Related issues: [#255](https://github.com/cjdoris/PythonCall.jl/issues/255)

-## Can I use JuliaCall to run Julia inside applications with embeded Python?
+## Can I use JuliaCall to run Julia inside applications with embedded Python?

 Yes, it may be possible.
 See an example of how to have Julia running inside the Python that is running inside Blender here https://discourse.julialang.org/t/running-julia-inside-blender-through-vscode-using-pythoncall-juliacall/96838.